maxbiostat/BayesianStatisticsCourse/README.md

 ## Lecture 8: Asymptotics

 - The [entry](https://encyclopediaofmath.org/wiki/Bernstein-von_Mises_theorem) on the Encyclopedia of Mathematics on the Bernstein-von Mises theorem is nicely written.
+- The integrated nested Laplace approximation (INLA) methodology leverages Laplace approximations to provide accurate approximations to the posterior in latent Gaussian models, which cover a huge class of models used in applied modelling.
+[This](https://arxiv.org/pdf/1210.0333.pdf) by Thiago G. Martins and others, specially section 2, is a good introduction.

 ## Lecture 9: Applications I